psychopy/psychopy/docs/source/general/timing/detectingFrameDrops.rst

     #set the log module to report warnings to the std output window (default is errors only)
     log.console.setLevel(log.WARNING)

-The above code will spit a warning message only if the the current frame AND the average of current and the previous frames exceed self._refreshThreshold value (often a long frame is making up for an 'apparently' brief previous frame - see below).

 Show me all the frame times that I recorded
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~